ladbible homepage

 Plus, he points out that the large majority of flights ‘are still going ahead as planned’.

-“This isn’t full blown panic in the holiday industry,” Rob adds.
+“This isn’t full-blown panic in the holiday industry,” Rob adds.
 “It’s just small pockets of disruption.
 Really annoying pockets, but small pockets nonetheless.”

-Airports Council International, which represents more than 600 airports, wrote recently to European commissioners for energy and transport and tourism, claiming that if the crucial strait does not reopen in a ‘significant and stable way within the next three weeks’ then ‘systemic jet fuel shortage is set to become a reality for the EU’.
+Airports Council International, which represents more than 600 airports, wrote recently to European commissioners for energy, transport and tourism, claiming that if the crucial strait does not reopen in a ‘significant and stable way within the next three weeks’ then ‘systemic jet fuel shortage is set to become a reality for the EU’.

 Director-general Olivier Jankovec said: “The fact that we are entering the peak summer season… is only adding to those concerns.”